-We believe that our Maths revision KS2 programme has all the ingredients of success for primary school pupils sitting the national curriculum assessments in May.
+We believe that our KS2 SATs Intervention Programme has all the ingredients of success for primary school pupils sitting the national curriculum assessments in May.

 If you’d like us to help support pupils at your school to reach their potential in SATS, call us on 0203 771 0095 or book a demo of our 1-to-1 SATs revision programme to see how effective it is.